DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 ### Searching for a transaction via PaymentId

-To get details on a credit card transaction via PaymentId, follow the request example below.
+To get details on a sale via PaymentId, follow the request example below.

 <aside class="notice">Only transactions made within the last three months are eligible for queries.</aside>